bcgov/MyGovBC-notification-server/docs/_docs/api-subscription.md

   1. the subscription identified by *id* is retrieved
   2. for user request, the *userId* of the subscription is checked against current request user, if not match, error is returned; otherwise
   3. input parameter *confirmationCode* is checked against *confirmationRequest.confirmationCode*.
 If not match, error is returned; otherwise
+  4. if input parameter *replace* is supplied and set to *true*, then  existing confirmed subscriptions from the same *serviceName*, *channel* and *userChannelId* are deleted.
+No unsubscription acknowledgement notification is sent
-  4. *state* is set to *confirmed*
+  5. *state* is set to *confirmed*
-  5. the subscription is saved back to database
+  6. the subscription is saved back to database
-  6. displays acknowledgement message according to [configuration](../config-subscription#confirmation-verification-acknowledgement-messages)
+  7. displays acknowledgement message according to [configuration](../config-subscription#confirmation-verification-acknowledgement-messages)

 ## Update a Subscription
 ```